1906 Westbury by-election: Candidates

 Fuller had been MP for Westbury since the general election of 1900 and had held the seat with a majority of 1,476 votes or 16.4% of the poll at the 1906 election just a month earlier.
 In all the circumstances, the Conservatives declined to stand a candidate against him.

-The result
+Result

 There being no other candidates putting themselves forward Fuller was returned unopposed.
 He held his seat until 1911 when he resigned to take up appointment as Governor of Victoria in Australia.